 Shit.
 I’ve just replaced one thing with another, with another.
 I reflected on how much I love to get absorbed into projects.
 I can completely lose myself and not realize hours upon hours have passed.
 There’s some kind of magnetic pull to this, almost like a drug.
 It feels great!
 Hmm.
 Kind of like that rabbit hole of internet links.
 Kind of like when I used to make a game of seeing how many movies I could watch in a single weekend.
 Hmm.
 It’s all the same.

-I’m realizing that life is just a long series of ways we avoid self-awareness.
+I’m realizing that life is just a long series of ways that we avoid self-awareness.
 My mind is great at telling me I’m not doing this.
 That whatever I’m doing is actually positive and constructive.
 Of course I needed to stay up all night working on this project, look at how much work I got done!
 What a good employee I am.
 Actually, it’s good that I read random Wikipedia articles for four hours straight.
 I’m so much more informed now.
 Look at all this knowledge.
 And I needed to watch that movie, because what’s life without some entertainment?
 I don’t want to be a robot who just works all the time, jeez.

 But all of it is stepping into that sweet oblivion of not having to be aware of myself, not having to be alone with my feelings.
 Pushing the moment when I truly encounter those emotions further off into the future.
 When I think about it, what is entertainment, really?
 Distraction?
 We say that like it’s undoubtedly a good thing.
 Everybody needs a break, right?
 But what if our entire lives are elaborately constructed breaks from facing ourselves?